TraekWells/personal-site/content/bookshelf/inferno.md

 ### What I Didn't Like About It

 I found it odd that the person who created this thing that would basically kill a bunch of people would leave so many clues as to where to find the thing they created.
-I mean, I get that it's a book so there has to be something that the main character is trying to do, but it

 ## 🦉Who Would Like It?